-The Caller ID Routing Table is a text file with one routing entry per line.
+On the NexPath Telephony Server, the Caller ID Routing Table is a text file with one routing entry per line.
 Fields in each line are separated by commas.
 The entries are searched in order from the top of the file, comparing the inbound Caller ID with the phone number or phone number expression in the first column (field).
-The first line where there is a match is used, and the caller is transferred to the extension in the second column (Day Mode), or third column (Night Mode).
-If there is no match, the default entry is used.
+When a match is found, the caller is transferred to the extension in the second column (Day Mode), or third column (Night Mode), depending on the Day/Night mode.
+If there is no match, the entry labeled default is used.
 If there is no default entry, the last entry is treated as a default entry.
-Typically, the default would point to the Day and Night auto-attendant.
+Typically, the default would point to the standard company Day and Night auto-attendant typically x120 and x121.